ppalazon/hspecid-x/docs/index.md

 This project is licensed under the **CERN-OHL-P v2** (Permissive).
 You are free to use, modify, and distribute this design, provided that the copyright notice and license text are retained.

-See the [LICENSE](./LICENSE) file for details.
 More information about CERN-OHL-P v2 can be found at the [CERN OHL website](https://cern-ohl.web.cern.ch/).